dvsa/hvt-nearest-atf/README.md

 ## Build for Production

 1. `npm i`
-1. add environment variables to `.env`
+2. Add environment variables to `.env`
-1. `npm run build:prod`
+3. `npm run build:prod`
-1. Zip file and minified assets and can be found in `./dist/`
+4. Zip file and minified assets and can be found in `./dist/`

 ## Logging